 When You Didn't Personally Know Them

-If you’re getting a memorial tattoo for someone you didn’t really know, like a favorite musician or something to symbolize the many lives lost in a tragedy, it presents a special kind of challenge.
-You want to honor what it meant to you.
+If you’re getting a memorial tattoo for someone you didn’t know personally, like a favorite musician or something to symbolize the many lives lost in a tragedy, it presents a special kind of challenge.
+You want to honor what that person (or those people) meant to you.
 Think about what best depicts that person in a positive light, or the tragedy in a way that would be considered honorable to others who would have been affected by the same situation.

 Whatever design you come up with, the final decision is yours, as you're the one that will have it forever.
 Still, if you've taken the time to honor the person right, the tattoo will bring fond memories and honor them until you leave this world yourself.